alimate/Resource-Based-Error-Codes/README.md

         }
       ]
     }
 You could also set the `Accept-Language` to `fa-IR` to get the localized error messages.
-Also, if send arbitrary `first_name` and `last_name` in the request body, you would get:
+Also, if you send arbitrary `first_name` and `last_name` in the request body, you'll get the following response:

     {
       "status_code": 400,